googleapis/api-linter/docs/rules/0131/method-signature.md

   - /0131/method-signature
 ---

-# Get methods: Field behavior
+# Get methods: Method signature

 This rule enforces that all `Get` standard methods have a `google.api.method_signature` annotation with a value of `"name"`, as mandated